 - Managed the redundancy process for a software company which took place in two tranches over the course of a year.

-- Advised a client on the drafting of the selection criteria, ensuring that it was fair and minimised any potential causes for challenge by employees.
+- Advising a client on the drafting of the selection criteria, ensuring that it was fair and minimising any legal challenges by employees.

 Employers face a minefield of legislative requirements when conducting a redundancy process.
 Nevertheless, it is possible to make employees redundant, without risking claims for unfair dismissal, if you follow a correct procedure and apply that procedure fairly.